The fear of meeting an associate who will undervalue, misunderstand, or railroad your shoppers is high when they walk through your doors.

-To speed up a sale, you have to present just the right amount of information at just the right time.
+To speed up a sale, you must present just the right amount of information at the right time.

 1. Pause after they’ve spoken.
+Cultivate this habit.
 This sounds obvious.
 It isn’t.
-Product knowledge specialists or newbies, particularly those who have no retail sales training, get their self-worth by showing what they know and trying to avoid awkward silence.
-Training to pause before speaking makes sure the shopper has finished their thought and given the associate time to craft a response.
+Product knowledge specialists or newbies, particularly those with no retail sales training, get their self-worth by showing what they know and trying to avoid awkward silence.
+Training to pause before speaking ensures the shopper has finished their thought and gives the associate time to respond.

 2. Restate before offering solutions.
 In that pause, you want to be sure to have understood the real reasons the shopper is looking for a new, replacement, or upgraded product.
-By using the pause beforehand, you focus on the real frustration – it is too heavy, it wore out, it never worked, etc. Understanding the reasons or emotions that led your shopper to your store will frame the sale.
+Using the pause beforehand, you focus on the real frustration – it is too heavy, worn out, never worked, etc. Understanding the reasons or emotions that led your shopper to your store will frame the sale.

 3. Ask clarifying questions.
 This is where so many poor salespeople jump the gun and start rattling off options from financing to delivery, from various models to a litany of features.
-To keep you from talking so much, try to clarify what exactly is most important and listen to the answer.
+To keep you from talking so much, try to clarify what is most important and listen to the answer.

 5. Ask yourself, why am I still talking?
 Being concise is a learned trait.
-One of the hardest things to balance is the need to listen and the need to speak.
-If you ever question whether you are talking too much, train yourself to notice how much you are speaking.
-Just get to the point, the only point – and make just one point at a time.
+One of the hardest things to balance is the need for active listening and the need to speak.
+If you ever question whether you are talking too much, train yourself to notice how much you speak.
+Just get to the point, the only point – and make one point at a time.

-The full lyric from Hamilton is Talk less, smile more.
+The complete lyric from Hamilton is Talk less, smile more.
 Don’t let them know what you’re against or what you’re for.
 You wanna get ahead?
-Fools who run their mouths off windup dead.
+Fools who run their mouths off wind up dead.

-What many salespeople don’t realize is they actually slow down a sale by pushing as much information on a shopper as possible.
+Many salespeople don’t realize they slow down a sale by pushing as much information on a potential client as possible.

 That’s because too much information presented too early in the sale confuses the shopper and often makes them request the associate restate the information or repeat themselves because the shopper wasn’t ready to hear it.